 In light of all of which, you might be inclined to overlook a couple of minor shortcomings on fuel economy and CO2 emissions – although we wouldn’t be doing our job if we didn’t shine at least a flicker of light on them in passing.

-Fleet drivers, meanwhile, will rack up company car tax on up to 4% more of the car’s P11D value than they might with one of its rivals, which is certainly enough to feel in the pocket.
+Fleet drivers, meanwhile, will rack up company car tax on up to 4 percent more of the car’s P11D value than they might with one of its rivals, which is certainly enough to feel in the pocket.